ossf/fuzz-introspector/tools/web-fuzzing-introspection/README.md

-# Fuzz Introspetor macro website UI
+# Fuzz Introspector macro website UI

 This app is used to display fuzz introspector data for many projects in a single